nickhodge/BoxKite.Twitter/README.md

 * Note: Sample apps in various stages of incompleteness; will be in a separate repo

 ##To Build:
-* Visual Studio 2013 Update 2 with latest NuGet supporting PCLs (Portable Class Libraries) and Universal libraries
+* Visual Studio 2013 Update 4 with latest NuGet supporting PCLs (Portable Class Libraries) and Universal libraries
-* Solution is Visual Studio 2013 Update 2, but code should work and build in VS2012
+* Solution is Visual Studio 2013 Update 4, but code should work and build in VS2012
+* Uses Xamarin Studio 5.5.4 for Android and iOS builds

 ##Where you can help out
 * Modeling the API to make sense for more developers than me
-* Additional points for Reactive hook up
+* Additional harness for Reactive hook up
-* Ensuring this works on non-Microsoft .NET platforms
+* Stronger this works on non-Microsoft .NET platforms
-* Documentation, of course
+* Always more Documentation, of course

 ##API Coverage, With Tests & Intellisense Comments
 [From Twitter REST API v1.1](https://dev.twitter.com/docs/api/1.1)